 When should I bring my child for their first dentist visit?

-More often than not, children present at the dentist when a dental problem arises, during which time the problems are getting worse, there could be pain, cavities that occurred over time.
+More often than not, children present at the dentist when a dental problem arises.
+In our opinion this is not the ideal time for your child to experience their first dentist visit.
+If you delay bringing your child to the dentist the problems will get worse, there could be pain and cavities that occur over time.
 This delay in attending can be the start and also reinforce fear of going to the dentist and so they enter a vicious cycle in which any dental intervention can turn into a trauma.
 Also, the effects of not treating dental problems are reflected on the general long-term health.

-Here are some tips to help your child to get over a dentist appointment.
+Here are some tips to help your child with their first dentist visit.

 Play as the dentist with your child, to familiarized with dental instruments and the simple procedures as consult or check-up, fillings, temporary teeth extractions.
 Don’t give to him too many details about them, you can only explain, in general, what happens at the dentist in simple procedures.